fabiolapasini/1DSignalProcessing/README.md

 networks/checkpoints/best_model_epochX.pth
 ```

-If the directory doesn’t exist, it is created automatically.
+If the directory doesn’t exist, it is created automatically.\
+In the same dir, **model.pt** is also saved.

 ---